Catizard/lr2oraja-endlessdream-arenaex/README.md

 This is an unauthorized, hand-crafted [LR2ArenaEx](https://github.com/SayakaIsBaka/LR2ArenaEx) port.
 And based on Endless Dream's dev branch(`0.3.0`).

-In short, this branch brings the functionality:
+In short, this repo brings the functionality:

 - As a client join other LR2ArenaEx's server session
 - Can play with LR2 users
+- Host as a server

-To build this branch, follow the instruction from main branch's README file but upgrade the jdk version to 17 at least.
+To build this branch, follow the instruction from upstream's README and rememeber to upgrade the jdk version to 17 at least.

 ## Development

 Need some time to polish this project...

-- [ ] Porting whole server side
+- [x] Porting whole server side
 - [ ] Play scene
     - [x] Auto select the host's song(see note below)
     - [x] A/AA/AAA limits are miscalculated